Generalised M\"obius Categories and Convolution Kleene Algebras: Modal convolution Kleene algebras

 \item for the codomain map, by opposition, $\alpha\le \alpha\cdot \cod(\alpha)$, $\cod(\cod(\alpha)\cdot \beta) = \cod(\alpha\cdot \beta)$, $\cod(\alpha)\le 1$, $\cod(0)=0$ and $\cod(\alpha+\beta) = \cod(\alpha)+\cod(\beta)$, \item for both maps: $\cod(\dom(\alpha))=\dom(\alpha)$ and $\dom(\cod(\alpha))=\cod(\alpha)$. \end{itemize} Opposition means that the codomain axioms are obtained from the domain ones by swapping the arguments in multiplications and exchanging $\dom$ and $\cod$.

 A \emph{modal Kleene algebra}~\cite{DesharnaisS11} is a modal semiring that is also a Kleene algebra.

 In every modal Kleene algebra, the set $K_0$ of fixpoints of $\dom$, which equals the set of fixpoints of $\cod$, forms a subalgebra of $K$, which is a distributive lattice bounded by $0$ and $1$ in which $+$ is binary sup and $\cdot$ is binary inf.
 Similarly, we write $S_0$ in case of modal semirings.
+The lattices $S_0$ and $K_0$ can be identified with algebras of propositions or tests on which programs act via modal operators: for instance, for $\alpha\in S$ and $p\in S_0$,